eliranwong/MP3_WebEnglishBible_british/README.md

 They are created for running verse-by-verse audio features available in <a href="https://github.com/eliranwong/UniqueBible">Unique Bible App</a>.

-# About BBE
+# About WEB

-Bible in Basic English is in public domain.
+Web English Bible is in public domain.

 # License